 Sometimes, the cancer is too advanced and a cure isn’t possible.
 Palliative care aims to manage pain and reduce the severity of symptoms.
 Some of the options may include:

-- Pain-killing drugs, such as paracetamol and opioid drugs, chosen to suit individual patients and to minimise side effects.
+- pain-relieving medication, such as paracetamol and opioid drugs, chosen to suit individuals and to minimise side effects.

 Where to get help